ODIQueensland/ckan-data-curator-integration/docs/adoption.md

 To support uploading and downloading data packages:
 - [CKAN](https://ckan.org) v2.4 or higher must be installed ([download](https://github.com/ckan/ckan/releases))
-- [CKANext-datapackager](https://github.com/frictionlessdata/ckanext-datapackager) extension (version to be determined) must be installed ([download](https://github.com/frictionlessdata/ckanext-datapackager/releases))
+- [CKANext-datapackager](https://github.com/frictionlessdata/ckanext-datapackager) extension (latest) must be installed ([download](https://github.com/frictionlessdata/ckanext-datapackager/releases))
+- [CKANext-datapackage-tools](https://github.com/frictionlessdata/ckan-datapackage-tools) extension (latest), is a dependency of CKANext-datapackager.
+These 2 libraries are the main libraries will be working with, and thus must be the latest versions available.

 ### Research